cleon30/Spot-Engine/README.md

 - Dispute of Transaction ID must be in the Dispute Tickets that our Engine has made.
 - The client from the Transactions History must be the same as the client who is chargebacking.
 - Client Account must not be frozen.
-- Type of transaction in the tx History must be Deposit.
+- Type of transaction in the tx History must be Deposit or Withdrawal.

-When you are receiving a chargeback, it means that the funds on held and total must be decreased by the quantity of the deposit that the client user has made.
+When you are receiving a chargeback, it means that the funds on held and total must be decreased by the quantity of the deposit or withdrawal that the client user has made.
 The account will be instantly frozen.

 ```bash
 AccountBalance{